 Digging the Pit: The size of the hole in the ground you need is determined by what you are going to cook.
 The pit needs to be about one foot larger in every direction.
-If you have a pig that is four by two feet roughly then you need a hole six by four feet.
+If you have a pig that is four by two feet roughly in size then you need a hole six by four feet.
 The hole should be about three feet deep.
 The size of the hole is going to determine the size of the fire and how much of everything else you are going to need, so you need the hole first.

 Lining the Pit: Most pits are lined in stones of bricks.
 This is done to even out and hold in the heat.
 Large stones, about the size of your head are perfect.
 One rule though is to avoid stones that have been in salt water (like the ocean) in geologic time (say the past few million years).
 These stones have a tendency to crack, break, and sometimes down right explode.
 If you plan on doing this a lot lining the pit with bricks is a good idea.